 I watched an interview on TV with a couple that has been married for 70 years.
 He was a very small old man sitting on a bench next to his wife holding her hand and the reporter asked him:

 “Wow, 70 years!
 How did you manage to stay together for so long?”

 And the old man said: ”You know, I grew up at a time, in which we fixed something, when it got broken and didn’t go and buy something new.”

 The majority in the UK had decided to go and do something new.
-Of all historical events happening throughout my life, including 9/11, the Brexit was the saddest of all.
+Of all historical events happening throughout my life, including 9/11, the Brexit - at least felt like - the saddest of all.
 I was devastated.